mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 When there are multiple return value, the types must be surrounded by parentheses and separated by commas.

+When calling a function, all return values must be captured in a variable.
+The "blank identifier" (\_) can be used to capture unneeded return values.

 For example,

 ```go